Do you want to write a successful blog about yourself and get people to read it? Here’s what to do.

 Have these topics been done before?
 Of course.
 The world is big.
 So what!
 They haven’t been done the way you will do it.

-Are you considering starting a blog or website?
+Are you considering setting up a blog or website?
 Have you started a website and want to take it to the next level?

-When it comes to starting a website, I recommend Blue Host.
+When it comes to starting a website, I recommend Blue Host as a hosting company.
 It’s what I’ve used exclusively for my website since the beginning.
 See How You Can Set Up a WordPress Blog in 15 Minutes

 If you’ve been blogging for awhile, be sure to check out my post, The Top 10 Best Resources to Grow a Blog